JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

         DNSSEC - Domain Name System Security Extension.
         DNS poisoning - AKA DNS cache poinsoning.
 Occurs when attackers change the IP address associated with domain name to that of a malicious website.
 Connects users with malicious websites instead of the intended website.
 # Basic Network Infrastructure
-    Host - Any device with an IP address.
+ * Host - Any device with an IP address.
-    Switch - Connects hosts togeather to create a network.
+ * Switch - Connects hosts togeather to create a network.
 Creates connections using switches.
 Pays attention to and remembers the MAC address associated with each port for future use.
-        Unicast - One to one traffic.
+   + Unicast - One to one traffic.
-        Broadcast - One to all traffic.
+   + Broadcast - One to all traffic.
-        Switch Hardening: Improves security of switched.
+   + Switch Hardening: Improves security of switched.
-            Port Security - Disable unused ports.
+      - Port Security - Disable unused ports.
 MAC filetering.
-                MAC Filtering - Assign MACs to speicific ports.
+      - MAC Filtering - Assign MACs to speicific ports.
-            STP/RSTP - Spanning Tree Protocol and Rapid Spanning Tree Protocol provide boradcast storm prevention and loop prevention.
+      - STP/RSTP - Spanning Tree Protocol and Rapid Spanning Tree Protocol provide boradcast storm prevention and loop prevention.
-                Switching Loop - Occurs when two ports of a switch are connected.
+      - Switching Loop - Occurs when two ports of a switch are connected.
-            BPDU Guard - Bridge Protocol Data Unit Guard watches for switching loops.
+      - BPDU Guard - Bridge Protocol Data Unit Guard watches for switching loops.
-    Router - Connects multiple network segments into a single network and routs traffic between the segments.
+ * Router - Connects multiple network segments into a single network and routs traffic between the segments.
-        Router Hardening:
+    + Router Hardening:
-            ACL - Access Control Lists.
+       - ACL - Access Control Lists.
 Identifies traffic to be allowed and traffic to be denied.
 Also used in firewalls.
 Filters traffic                  based on IP address, ports, and protocols based on rules.
-                Implicit Deny - All traffic that is not explicity allowed (based on the rules) is automatically denied.
+       - Implicit Deny - All traffic that is not explicity allowed (based on the rules) is automatically denied.
 The last rule in the                    ACL.
+    + Default Gateway - The router is the default gateway of a network.